paddybalinia/debate-trivia/README.md

 # Debate Trivia

-Esta trivia se incorporará posteriormente en [CMS MEDIOS](https://www.bluestack.la/), permitiendo que los redactores la incrusten en sus artículos.
-Además, es posible utilizarla tanto en un iframe estándar como en un formato acelerado AMP.
+This trivia will be incorporated into [CMS MEDIOS](https://www.bluestack.la/) later, allowing writers to embed it in their articles.
+In addition, it can be used in both a standard iframe and an accelerated AMP format.

-### Tecnología utilizada
+### Technology used

-La creación de esta trivia involucró la aplicación de las siguientes tecnologías:
+The following technologies were used to create this trivia:

-- Utilización de la nomenclatura BEM para la definición de clases.
+- Use of the BEM naming convention for class definition.
-- Implementación de CSS haciendo uso de la propiedad flex, junto con la incorporación de algunas variables.
+- CSS implementation using the flex property, with some variables.
-- Integración completa de la trivia mediante JavaScript vanilla.
+- Complete integration of the trivia using Vanilla JavaScript.

-### Beneficios
+### Benefits

-Gracias a estas tecnologías, logramos desarrollar una trivia que se caracteriza por ser:
+Using these technologies, I was able to create a trivia that is:

-- Fácil de usar
+- Easy to use
-- Personalizable
+- Customizable
-- Escalable
+- Scalable

-Espero que disfrutes de la trivia!
+I hope you enjoy the trivia!

-#### Link a la Trivia de ejemplo:
+#### Link to the Example Trivia:

 https://debate-trivia.vercel.app/trivia/

-##### Link a la trivia embebida en un iframe:
+##### Link to the Trivia Embedded in an Iframe:

 https://debate-trivia.vercel.app/trivia/iframe.html

-##### Link a la trivia embebida en un AMP iframe Version AMP:
+##### Link to the Trivia Embedded in an AMP Iframe Version AMP:

 https://debate-trivia.vercel.app/trivia/amp-iframe.html